 What is Kabbalah?

-Kabbalah (various spellings of this word are in common usage and are quite acceptable) comes from a Hebrew word meaning 'tradition'.
+The word Kabbalah is derived from a Hebrew word meaning 'tradition'.
 It denotes a tradition within Judaism which focuses on mystical interpretations of the scriptures and esoteric doctrines about the actual being of God, and claims to date back to oral teachings from the biblical patriarch Abraham.
 It has played an important role in Kabbalistic teachings, especially those of certain Jewish sects, Hasidism in particular.
 However, Kabbalah did not materialise in Western Europe until about the 11th century AD.

 There have been many important writers, mystics, and rabbis within the tradition of Kabbalah, Isaac Luria, Moses de Leon and Abraham Abulafia being three historically important Kabbalists, while in the 20th century, Gershom Scholem did much to advance the serious study of Kabbalah.
 His books Kabbalah and On the Mystical Shape of the Godhead are important works for anyone who wishes to study this subject.

 In more modern times, many celebrities have claimed, and still claim to have studied or be studying Kabbalah, which has certainly done its reputation no harm and may even have helped to promote it, but their 'studies' bear little resemblance, if any, to true Kabbalism.

 As a subject Kabbalah is vast and extremely complex, but we have genuinely attempted to keep it as brief and simple as possible, at the same time ensuring that all salient points have been covered.
 To this extent, we have divided it into three sections:

 In Section 2, we have ignored the fact that an aspect could be classified under either the Speculative or Practical branch of Kabbalah, or possibly both, and concentrated solely on the contemplative aspects of the subject.